Grades 9-12

 On Long Island, dune ecosystems are one of our greatest defenses against high wind and wave energy brought by storms.
 Dunes on Jones Beach bringing attention to the role of engineering and human intervention in building coastal resilience during an era of climate change.
 This program examines the interplay between natural processes and coastal engineering technologies and their role in the future of Long Island and Jones Beach.

-• Includes a walk on soft sand
+Includes a walk on soft sand

-• Tuesdays- Thursdays: maximum 2 classes per trip
+Tuesdays- Thursdays: maximum 4 classes per trip

-• Mondays and Fridays: 1 class per trip
+Mondays & Fridays: 3 classes per trip